ethical-haquer/Galaxy-Flasher/README.md

   14. Select version 46.
   15. If what you see looks correct, type "y" and hit enter.
 Once it says "Changes complete.", continue.
   16. Run the `./build.sh` command again, from the "flatpak" directory.
   17. You've finished installing Galaxy Flasher, congratulations!
 Galaxy Flasher should now show up as an app.
+You can also run it from the terminal: `flatpak run com.ethicalhaquer.galaxyflasher`
   </details>
   </p>